VeinsOfTheEarth/DeepReservoir/README.md

 | 9 | Row 3, Col 2 | Row 3, Col 3 | Row 1, Col 1 | Row 1, Col 2 | Row 1, Col 3 | Row 1, Col 3 |

 # Usage
-Researchers and practitioners in the field of reservoir operations can utilize this dataset for various purposes, including:
+Researchers and practitioners in the field of reservoir operations can utilize this repository for various purposes, including:

 *Developing and testing reservoir control algorithms